SCDF investigating videos of officer being dragged along floor, struggling in well

 SCDF announced on Wednesday that it would introduce stiffer penalties and other measures to guard against unauthorised activities like ragging.

-"I was a fireman during my National Service.
-We get treated badly especially on our new days in the fire station until 'you get to know them better'," the person said.
+The person who sent the videos to Channel NewsAsia said he was a fireman during National Service.

 "These rituals are a real act of nuisance and fun to those who are the bullies.
-It has never been fun to those who are getting bullied or the victim of the hazings."
+It has never been fun to those who are getting bullied or the victim of the hazings," the person said.